-Thirty minutes later I heard the sound of a hundred military boots rushing into the barrack like a roaming herd of bison.
-The soldiers spilled into the dormitory all at once in one pack, shouting, laughing and cracking jokes.
+Thirty minutes later I heard the sound of a roaming herd of bison in military boots rushing into the barrack.
+The soldiers spilled into the dormitory all at once in one pack, shouting, laughing, and cracking jokes.

-I sat on my bed in washed-out, withered by the Afghan sun khakis, white cycling socks and Adidas slippers, waiting for dress code Nazis to come close and start grilling me.
+I sat on my bed in washed-out khakis, white socks, and Adidas slippers waiting for dress code Nazis to grill me.

-He’d been eyeing me for a minute from his bed near the window before he stood up, hands in the pockets, walked to my bed like he had an hour to do it and sat next to me.
+He’d been eyeing me for a minute from his bed near the window.
+He stood up, hands in the pockets, walked to my bed as if he had an hour to do it and sat next to me.

 I said nothing.

-Short, black hair, dark eyes, an eagle’s nose, a deep scar running across the cheekbone on an olive skin background.
-I could bet my last rouble he was from North Caucasus.
+Short, black hair, dark eyes, an eagle’s nose, a deep scar running across the cheekbone on an olive skin.
+I could bet my last ruble he was from the North Caucasus.

-“You’re in my suit,” he said with a heavy accent.
+“You’re in my suit,” he said with an accent.
 Chechen.
 He was a Chechen.

 Our peoples spilled each other’s blood for centuries.
 Tens of thousands would die again in nine years from now in the next round of bloodshed.
 If there was someone on the planet I wouldn’t want to mess with, it would be a Chechen.